 This study showed that creating learning implementation plans (RPP) has presented several kinds of challenges for English teachers.
 Mishra in 2009 stated categories of lesson planning: goals (teacher and student will engage), objectives (student will do about knowledge and skill), prerequisites, material, lesson description, and lesson procedure.
 The lesson procedure offers a thorough, step-by-step breakdown of how to carry out the lesson and accomplish the goals of the lesson plan.
 Typically aimed at the teacher, this offers recommendations on how to carry out the lesson plan.
 It also emphasizes what the teachers should assign to the class during the lesson.
 This section has three main components: an introduction, a main activity, and a closure.
-The researcher found teachers have difficulties designing lesson plans in all lesson plans, problems with teachers having difficulty determining the learning approach, choosing a learning method, formulating the objective of learning based on the learning outcome, determining the media in teaching, formulating differential material, and formulating real-life context.
+The researcher found teachers have difficulties designing lesson plans in all lesson plan categories.
+Some of the challenges that have been noted include a lack of expertise in creating lesson plans, problems with teachers having difficulty determining the learning approach, choosing a learning method, formulating the objective of learning based on the learning outcome, determining the media in teaching, formulating differential material, and formulating real-life context.
 Other difficulties involve getting out of time to create learning steps, having trouble developing activities that adapt to students' interests, and having to prepare efficient student worksheets (LKS) and assessment tools.
 Strategies are required to help teachers overcome the challenges they have when creating lesson plans.
 Teachers can use various strategies when developing independent curriculum teaching modules (lesson plans).
 But, it is still important to understand that the first step in the process is to assess the needs and circumstances of the students, teachers, and schools (Maulida, 2022).
 Some strategies above can adapt by English teachers.
 Strategies for creating lesson plans that incorporate 21st-century skills, practical methods, and cognitive processes.
 Teachers plan their lesson plan using computational and symbolic processes, considering the objectives and standards of education.